-Advising the student about OTC counselling was very beneficial to all staff, including me, as it gave us all a chance to refresh our knowledge in this area.
+Advising the student about OTC counselling was very beneficial to all staff, including me, as it gave us all a chance to refresh our knowledge.

-I am now aware of the new course structure for pharmacy and know that not only will students be on placement in year 2, but also in year 4 and year 5.
+I am now aware that not only will students be on placement in year 2, but also in year 4 and year 5.
 I have also learned a little bit about experiential learning.